Calvinfr96/data-structures-and-algorithms/Interview_Preparation/the_interview_process.md

     - Whiteboarding allows you to focus on the more important parts of solving a coding problem, without having to worry about compilation errors.
 -	Interview questions aren’t decided at the company level.
 Each interviewer individually and independently selects their own set of questions to ask.
 However, most companies tend to ask very similar questions.
 -	Interviewers assess your performance on each question relative to candidates they’ve interviewed in the past and candidates they’re currently interviewing, so getting a hard question isn’t bad.
 What’s hard for you was likely hard for a lot of other people.
+# Behind the Scenes
+- Once selected for an interview, the first step in the process often involves an over-the-phone interview, often called a phone screen.
+    - Phone screens often involve coding and algorithms questions that are asked during technical interviews.
+You’ll usually conduct two phone screens before being invited to on-site interviews.
+    - For coding questions you’ll typically be asked to write code on a shared document editor.
+Sometimes, you’ll be asked to write code on a piece of paper and read it back to the interviewer.
+- The on-site interview round typically consists of 3 to 6 in-person interviews.
+These interviews involve a combination of coding/algorithms, design/architecture, and behavioral/experience questions.
+Companies and teams within companies prioritize different categories over others.
+- Decisions can be made in as little as a few hours, and usually don’t take more than a week.
+If you reach out to a recruiter regarding the status of your application and they don’t respond this doesn’t been you’ve been rejected, delays can and do occur.
+    - For example, Microsoft gives individual teams within the company much more flexibility than other companies on how they conduct interviews and hire candidates.
+- At Amazon, you typically conduct one or two phone screens before being flown down to the office of the site you’re interested in.
+There, you’ll conduct 4 to 5 interviews that will assess your readiness for the role in different aspects.
+    - One of these interviews, called the “bar raiser” will be significantly harder and more technical than the other interviews.
+Your performance is assessed relative to other candidates interviewing for the same position.
+    - The interviewers meet after all rounds have been conducted to make a final decision.
+The hiring managers don’t make the decision.
+    - Amazon interviews **typically focus on questions involving scalability and object-oriented design**.